donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 3: Run the brew.sh Script](https://github.com/donnemartin/dev-setup#step-3-run-the-brewsh-script) installs MySQL.
+The section [Step 7: Run the datastores.sh Script](https://github.com/donnemartin/dev-setup#step-8-run-the-datastoressh-script) installs MySQL.
 If you prefer to install it separately, run:

     $ brew update # Always good to do
     $ brew install mysql